-Five minutes after the preheat indicator beeped, I checked the oven temp again, only to discover it sitting at 330° F, or a cool -20°F under the temperature for which the oven was set.
+Five minutes after the preheat indicator beeped, I checked the oven temp again.
+Oddly, it was at 330° F, a cool -20° F under the temperature for which the oven was set.
 Interesting…

-Ten minutes after the preheat indicator beeped telling me that my oven temperature was 350° F, it was still only 330°F inside, and never deviated from that temperature.
+Ten minutes after the preheat indicator beeped, indicating an oven temperature of 350° F, it was still only 330°F inside.
+And it never deviated from that temperature.

 Bottom line: my oven lied to me but it didn’t know any better because it is in need of calibration.
 Which explains why my cooking/baking times tend to be a minute or two longer than called for in a recipe.
-Consequently, I always advise that you keep an eye your food to determine when it is done rather than by strictly adhering to the times outlined in a written recipe.
+Consequently, I always advise that you keep an eye your food to determine doneness.
+Adhering to the times outlined in a written recipe isn’t very reliable.

 One Last Note: On the most basic level, ovens cook by bouncing heat off the oven walls/door.